drconopoima/sequence-generator-rust/README.md

 It took 571 nanoseconds
 ```

 I wouldn't use Twitter's values nowadays.
 Hardware has advanced enough that with a single thread of a laptop average processor I'm generating each ID in ~60-70 nanoseconds, even when reaching close to the maximum sequence and stalling a bit waiting for the next millisecond, while the Twitter's defaults always generate the full sequence and then stalls for 55% of the time waiting (averaging 135-145ns per ID).
-Twitter's snowflakes are optimal if the hardware takes 245ns per ID or lower.
+Twitter's snowflakes are optimal if the hardware takes 245ns per ID or more.
 Furthermore, having tenths of a millisecond precision means more accurate time & fast sorting if coupled with a Radix sort algorithm.

 The specific structure of the integers at the binary level includes: